alpha-unito/QSplit/README.md

 - parse `cwl/main.cwl` and `cwl/config.yml`;
 - deploy the containers defined in `streamflow.yml`;
-- execute the `split`, `dwave_solve`, and `aggregate` steps;
+- execute the `split`, `dwave_solve`, and `aggregate` steps.
-- write the aggregated QUBO to the final matrix in a csv format.

-On successful completion, Streamflow will output the `aggregated.csv` file on the root of the project.
+On successful completion, Streamflow will output the `aggregate.solutions.csv` file on the root of the project.